top of page

 In the world of scuba diving, there exists a captivating yet elusive phenomenon known as nitrogen narcosis.
 It goes by many names, but its effects remain consistent.
 This underwater enigma occurs when divers, particularly those venturing to greater depths than 100ft, experience a state of "numbness" or altered consciousness.

 Our objective that day was to explore the enigmatic effects of nitrogen narcosis on divers, even when those effects weren't immediately apparent or non-existent.
 The plan was daring yet meticulously designed: we were to descend to a depth of 150 feet while breathing compressed air (instructors used Trimix).
-Each diver, including myself, was handed a slate by our instructor, with two deceptively simple math problems.
+Each diver, including myself, was handed a slate by our instructor with two deceptively simple math problems.
 Mine were straightforward: "2x7=?" and "5+7=?"
 Our task was to solve these problems, note our answers on the slate, tuck it into our pockets, ascend to our safety stops, and return to the boat for evaluation.

-As I descended, I felt completely in control and at the top of my game.
+As I descended, I felt entirely in control and at the top of my game.
 The mathematical problems on the slate posed no challenge; I solved them swiftly, verified my answers once more, and stowed the slate away, confident in my abilities.

 Back on the boat, as we gathered to check our slates, I couldn't help but feel a sense of surprise and humility.
 To my astonishment, both of my answers were incorrect.
 Despite feeling unimpaired during the dive, I failed to solve two simple math problems correctly.
 The message was crystal clear: nitrogen narcosis, even when its symptoms are not readily apparent, could subtly impair one's cognitive abilities.
 It was a powerful lesson that underscored the importance of respecting the sport I loved so much.
 This experience left an indelible mark on my understanding of nitrogen narcosis, a phenomenon often likened to the 'Martini Effect.'
 It served as a stark reminder that the underwater world, while captivating, demands the utmost caution and respect for the science related to diving and the effects of scuba diving on human physiology.